 We highlight several applications of fully supported workflows that can take you from single-cell suspensions to analyzed data.View Webinar

-The DRAGEN Single-Cell RNA offers a cell x gene expression matrix output starting point for downstream single cell analysis.
+The DRAGEN Bio-IT Platform now features a single-cell RNA pipeline that offers a cell-by-gene-expression matrix output starting point for downstream single-cell analysis.

 Key features include:

 Cole Trapnell, PhD, is the principal developer of TopHat, Cufflinks, and other widely used bioinformatics tools.
 He shared with us his views on the importance of understanding cell lineage, his lab's experience with single-cell RNA sequencing, and his application of combinatorial indexing.Read Interview

 By analyzing one cell at a time, Professor Amit is improving our understanding of biological systems in health and disease.Read Article